johannschopplich/unlazy/docs/guide/installation.md

 ### Manual Initialization

-If you don't want the auto-initialize, remove the `init` attribute and move the scripts to end of the `<body>` tag:
+If you do not want the auto-initialize the library, remove the `init` attribute and move the scripts to end of the `<body>` tag:

 ```html
 <script src="https://unpkg.com/unlazy"></script>